Knocknaheeny: Schools

 Knocknaheeny's primary school is St. Mary's on the Hill, opened in 1981, which admits both boys and girls.
 In its early years it was granted an extension to deal with the then-large numbers of students.
-The secondary school is Terence MacSwiney Community College (formerly Scoil Mhic Shuibhne), which had approximately 800 students, and now houses, at its western end, a further education college known as CityNorth College.
+The secondary school is Terence MacSwiney Community College (formerly Scoil Mhic Shuibhne) which also incorporates Gaelcholáiste Mhic Shuibhne, and which had approximately 300 students.
+It houses, at its western end, a further education college known as Cork College of FET Knocknaheeny Centre.

 There has been a presence of Barnardo's children's charity in the area since the early 2000s.
 The Family Centre that was set up by the local Daughters of Charity, in the area's infancy, has been under the operation of the Health Service Initiative since the early 2000s.
 The centre runs a pre-school through the high-scope method and a creche.
 In the late 1970s and 1980s, there was a nursery school operating in Ardmore Avenue, but for various reasons (including lack of a teacher, building unsuitability and lower child population numbers) it had closed.

 Sport

-Local Soccer teams include Knocknaheeny Celtic, Central Rovers and Grattan United.
+Local soccer teams include Knocknaheeny Celtic, Central Rovers and Grattan United.
 Other sporting activities involve the Gaelic Athletic Association (GAA) sports hurling and Gaelic football.The St Vincent's Hurling and Football club was founded in 1943 to promote Gaelic games in the Blarney Street and Sunday's Well area, and later expanded to encompass Knocknaheeny, Gurranabraher and Churchfield.
 The club won the Minor Premier County competition in 1998.